dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/money.md

 original_id: money
 ---

-MajorityWorld uses the [Prices](https://github.com/dynamicguy/prices/) and [django-prices](https://github.com/dynamicguy/django-prices/) libraries to store, calculate and display amounts of money, prices and ranges of those and [django-prices-vatlayer](https://github.com/dynamicguy/django-prices-vatlayer) to handle VAT tax rates in European Union (optionally).
+DrikGallery uses the [Prices](https://github.com/dynamicguy/prices/) and [django-prices](https://github.com/dynamicguy/django-prices/) libraries to store, calculate and display amounts of money, prices and ranges of those and [django-prices-vatlayer](https://github.com/dynamicguy/django-prices-vatlayer) to handle VAT tax rates in European Union (optionally).

 ## Default currency

 All prices are entered and stored in a single default currency controlled by the [`DEFAULT_CURRENCY`](/mw-docs/docs/getting-started/configuration#default_currency) settings key.
-MajorityWorld can display prices in a user’s local currency (see [Open Exchange Rates](/mw-docs/docs/integrations/openexchangerates)) but all purchases are charged in the default currency.
+DrikGallery can display prices in a user’s local currency (see [Open Exchange Rates](/mw-docs/docs/integrations/openexchangerates)) but all purchases are charged in the default currency.

 > **Warning**
 >